Jean-MarcHarvengt/MCUME/README.md

   - only videopac G7000 games supported (due to ram constraint)
 - nofrendo:
   - Full speend with sound
-  - 32k roms only supported
+  - 32k roms only supported except on Teensy 4.0
 - 5200:
   - with sound
   - 16 and 32k roms